What is the Best Form of Therapy in Phobia Treatment?

 Overcoming Animal Phobias Using Hypnotherapy and Exposure Therapy

 A notable case study demonstrates how combining hypnotherapy with exposure therapy can effectively treat animal phobias.
-This case deals with specifically cynophobia (the fear of dogs).
+This case deals specifically with cynophobia (the fear of dogs).
 In this study, this combined approach has shown to be more successful than hypnotherapy alone, offering a comprehensive treatment that addresses both the cognitive and emotional aspects of the phobia.

 Case Study: Young Boy Overcomes His Dog Phobia